Detention and transfer of prisoners

 Conditional and early release

-The decision is due to be implemented by 5 December 2011.
-The diversity between EU national legislation on the enforcement of custodial sentences poses potential problems for the successful implementation of the decision.
+The Framework Decision was due to be implemented by 5 December 2011.
+The diversity between EU national legislation on the enforcement of custodial sentences has considerably delayed this process.

 Probation and alternative sanctions

-The application of the principle of mutual recognition to alternatives to custody and measures facilitating early release is governed by the Council Framework Decision of 27 November 2008 on probation decisions and alternative sanctions .
-It relates to the post-trial stage.
+The application of the principle of mutual recognition to alternatives to custody and measures facilitating early release is governed by the Council Framework Decision 2008/947/JHA of 27 November 2008 on probation decisions and alternative sanctions relating to the post-trial stage.

-It provides that the probation decision or other alternative sanction may be executed in an EU country other than the one in which the person was sentenced as long as he/she has consented.
+It provides that the probation decision, other alternative sanction or supervision measures may be executed in an EU country other than the one in which the person was sentenced, as long as he/she has consented.

-The correct application of the Decision would imply that probation measures and alternatives to imprisonment are available in all legal systems across the EU.
+The correct application of the Framework Decision implies that probation measures and alternatives to imprisonment, as mentioned in the Framework Decision, are available in all legal systems across the EU.